Carol for Another Christmas

 Carol for Another Christmas is a 1964 American TV movie, written by Rod Serling as a modernization of Charles Dickens' 1843 novella A Christmas Carol and a plea for global cooperation.
 It was the first in a planned series of television specials developed to promote the United Nations and educate viewers about its mission.
 Originally televised on the American Broadcasting Company (ABC) network on December 28, 1964, it was not shown again for 48 years, until Turner Classic Movies (TCM) broadcast it on December 16, 2012.

-The film was the only television program ever directed by Joseph L. Mankiewicz, and included Peter Sellers' first performance after recovering from a near-fatal heart attack earlier in 1964.
-The film also featured Sterling Hayden, who had previously costarred with Sellers in Dr. Strangelove and Britt Ekland, who was married to Sellers at the time.
+The film was the only television program ever directed by Joseph L. Mankiewicz, and includes Peter Sellers' first performance after recovering from a near-fatal heart attack earlier in 1964.
+The film also features Sterling Hayden, who had previously costarred with Sellers in Dr. Strangelove and Britt Ekland, who was married to Sellers at the time.

-It is also available free on YouTube.